 Important: You must hold a valid DGR Cat.
 3 certificate at the time of the recurrent exam

 An IATA DGR CAT 3 Certificate of Completion is awarded to participants obtaining a grade of 80% or higher on all exercises and exams.
 A special distinction is awarded to participants obtaining a grade of 90% or higher.

-- Exam Delivery Method: Supervised exam in IATA Exam location.
+- Exam Method: Supervised exam in IATA Exam location.
 Physical Attendance is required.
 The exam is paper based.

 - Exam Format: Subjective type questions.
 Closed Text Book, the current edition of the DGR Manual is required during the exam